 An alternative to the Hop-On Hop-Off Sightseeing bus is the Vancouver Trolley Company, another tour service that gives similar tours to Vancouver’s top tourist destinations for a similar price.

 Getting Around with Public Transit

-If you are on a budget and don’t mind missing out on the commentary, an alternative option would be to just buy a transit day pass and rely on public transit to get around.
+If you are on a budget and don’t mind missing out on the commentary, an alternative option is to just buy a transit day pass and rely on public transit to get around.

-The cost for a day pass is about $10 for adults and $8 for children, and day pass tickets can be purchased from ticket vending machines or authorized FareDealer locations around town.
+The cost for a day pass is about $10 for adults and $8 for children, and day pass tickets can be purchased from ticket vending machines.

 See the official Hop-On Hop-Off Sightseeing website for more information about Vancouver’s main in-town tour bus company.